AcrNischal/nepLang/README.md

+Certainly!
+Below is an updated README with a table providing links to the developers' portfolios.

 # NepLangCPP

 Welcome to the NepLangCPP repository!
 NepLangCPP is a programming language designed for fun and experimentation.
 Please note that it is not intended for serious use but rather as a playful and creative exploration of programming concepts in a Nepali-inspired syntax.